blendernc/blendernc/docs/source/howtouse.rst

   :width: 30%
   :alt: BlenderNC panel

-Finally, select an object and apply the material by clicking :orange:`Apply Material`.
+Select an object and apply the material by clicking :orange:`Apply Material`.

 .. image:: ../images/apply_material_panel.png
   :width: 30%
   :alt: BlenderNC panel

+To animate the netCDF in time click over "**Animate netCDF**".
+Press **space** in your keyboard to visualize animation.

 .. note:: The material will be applied to the selected object.

+The `Beginner mode` creates the basic nodes in the BlenderNC Editor.
+To acces it,

 PRO mode!
 #########